-If the fuel mixture is slightly lean, you do not often get other symptoms from the P0171 code than a check engine light on your instrument cluster.
-If the mixture is very lean, you can get a lot of different symptoms which I will list down below.
+If the air fuel mixture is slightly lean, you will often get no other symptoms from the P0171 code other than the check engine light on your dashboard.
+If the fuel mixture is very lean, you may get any of the following symptoms:

 - Check Engine Light On

 - Rough Idle or Acceleration